-"I. Order of Business
+I. Order of Business

 RULE 1.
 Convening Hour, Limitation on Friday, Night, and Sunday Legislative Sessions. - The House shall convene each legislative day at the hour fixed by the House.
 In the event the House adjourns on the preceding legislative day without having fixed an hour for reconvening, the House shall convene on the next legislative day at 2:00 P.M.
-During January and February of 2005, no sessions may be held on Friday.
-No session shall continue after 10:00 P.M. on Monday nor after 9:00 P.M. on any other days, and the Speaker shall adjourn the House without motion at that point, except that a motion may be made as to the time and day of next convening.
+During January and February of 2009, no sessions may be held on Friday.
+Without leave of the House, no session shall continue after 10:00 P.M. on Monday nor after 9:00 P.M. on any other days, and the Speaker shall adjourn the House without motion at that point, except that a motion may be made as to the time and day of next convening.
 No session shall be held on Sunday.
-The actual time shall govern the applicability of this rule and the clock in the chamber shall not be followed if the time on the clock is not the accurate time.